Free Legal Dictionary – User Supplied Legal Definitions

 Witness: a person sworn at a trial, providing evidence in a case

-Work Product: the work done by an attorney in the process of representing a client.
+Work Product: the work done by an attorney representing a client.
 Ordinarily privileged and not subject to discovery

-Wobbler: Under California law, a “wobbler” is an offense that criminal prosecutors may elect to charge as (1) a misdemeanor or; (2) a felony.
-But this will depend on whether justice is served under the specific facts of the case and; defendant’s past criminal history.
+Wobbler: Under California law, a “wobbler” is an offense that criminal prosecutors may elect to charge as (1) a misdemeanor or (2) a felony.
+However, this depends on whether justice is served under the case’s specific facts and the defendant’s criminal history.

 Understanding the Terms

 These definitions shouldn’t be construed as legal advice.
 Furthermore, we encourage you to conduct further research.
-In some cases, retain an attorney if you intend on relying upon any legal definitions provided herein.
-Because legal definitions can change based upon what courts and lawmakers decide, Ehline expressly disclaims any liability for anyone’s reliance upon the Ehline Online Legal Dictionary.
-Find more info on other pages of our site.
-Our number one goal is to make the law understandable for you.
-Please read below for more info.
+In some cases, retain an attorney if you intend to rely upon any legal definitions provided herein.
+Because legal definitions can change based on won courts and lawmakers’ decisions, Ehline expresses any liability for anyone’s reliance upon the Ehline Online Legal Dictionary.
+Please find more info on other pages of our site.
+Our number one goal is to make the Law understandable for you.
+Please read below for more information.

-This directory is free and is updated from time to time, but our law offices are not an official case reporting service.
+This directory is free and updated occasionally, but our law offices are not an official case reporting service.
 Always read the CACI Jury Instructions for acceptable California court jargon and legal terminology.
 In any event, these terms and explanations were helpful in Michael Ehline’s becoming an attorney with no law degree.
 Read the previous article for more info.
 Our attorneys are on standby to assist if you have any questions.
-Contact us today for more info.
+Contact us today for more information.

 For More Info

-Ehline Online Dictionary Borrowed from Misc, Publicly Available Resources, and Michael Ehline’s Own Terms He Created to Study for the California Bar Exam.
-All rights reserved.
-Not intended as specific legal advice.
+Ehline Online Dictionary Borrowed from Misc, Publicly Available Resources, and Michael Ehline’s Terms He Created to Study for the California Bar Exam.
+All rights reserved and not intended as specific legal advice.
 For more info, contact the Ehline Law Firm APLC.
 A legal guide by Michael Ehline of the Ehline Law Firm.
 Do not copy without written permission.
 Not intended to replace legal advice.
 Always speak to an attorney for more info.

-For more info on other cases, please consult our site’s archive.
+For more information on other cases, please consult our site’s archive.
 We have hundreds of articles that include these terms.
-Besides, our site also uses recent case law, further explaining your rights.
+Our site also uses recent case law to explain your rights further.
 If you are unsure, contact us today.
 Contact us 24/7, and we will be in touch.
 Let our reputation speak for itself.
 Call or email us for more info.
 Furthermore, our lawyers are injury experts.

 These definitions were provided by our users and other publicly available sources.
-If you would like to suggest a legal definition we are missing or help improve upon a legal definition, please e-mail us or use our free online contact form.
+If you would like to suggest a legal definition we are missing or help improve upon a legal definition, please email us or use our free online contact form.
 We will review it.
 If our law firm finds the term helpful, we will add the new meaning to our legal glossary.
-Send any suggestions our way.
+Could you send any suggestions our way?
 We are open to all ideas for the glossary.

 Categories